 Learning Management System Usage: Canvas will be used as both the access point for all MyMathLab assignments and as a repository of information.
 Class notes and assignment deadlines will all be available in Canvas for easy access.
 Additionally, any outside resources the instructor finds beneficial will be housed in Canvas for student reference, including course videos.
-The Canvas gradebook will be set up to calculate current averages.
+The Canvas gradebook will be set up to calculate current averages with the caveat that if an assignment has not been completed it is not factored into the course average displayed.
 Course evaluations will also be administered via Canvas.